Superconducting Cloud Chamber

-{\bf Phase Difference Induced from Charged Particles} -- A Josephson junction (JJ) consists of two superconductors with an insulating barrier in between.
-The electrons inside superconductors form Cooper pairs and become coherent states once the temperature is below the critical temperature.
+{\bf I. Phase Difference Induced from Charged Particles} -- A Josephson junction (JJ) consists of two superconductors separated by a thin insulating barrier.
+Below the critical temperature, electrons form Cooper pairs and condense into a coherent state.
 These two superconducting states on the different sides of the insulator, $\ket{1}$ and $\ket{2}$, can be described by macroscopic wave functions, $\Psi_{1,2} = \sqrt{n_{1,2}} e^{i \phi_{1,2}}$~\cite{Landau:1950lwq}.
 A tunneling current occurs when there is a phase difference between the two states, $\Delta \phi \equiv \phi_1 - \phi_2 \neq 0$.
 This is the so-called \textit{Josephson effect}~\cite{Josephson:1962zz,Josephson:1974uf}.
-The Josephson current exhibits periodic dependence on phase, $I = I_c \sin (\Delta \phi)$ where $I_c$ is the constant critical current.
+The Josephson current exhibits periodic dependence on the phase, $I = I_c \sin (\Delta \phi)$ where $I_c$ is the constant critical current.